40+ Ways to Say “Thank You” in Vietnamese (Comprehensive Guide)

 How to Say Thank You in Vietnamese: Basic Phrases and Pronunciation Guide

 The easiest and shortest way to say “thank you” in Vietnamese is cảm ơn.
-This expression can be used in both formal and informal settings and is appropriate for a wide range of scenarios.
+This expression works in both formal and informal settings, although the pronoun or address term you add can change its tone.

 It took me a while to understand this, but the difference can be best illustrated through a texting example.
 When someone writes “Thank you, Jeremy,” to me in a message, it lands differently than if they write “thx” or simply send an emoji.
 Writing it out fully and using my full name just feels more sincere and personal.